taborlab/FlowCal/doc/python_tutorial/excel_ui.rst

 Processing FCS Files with the Excel UI
 ======================================

 This tutorial focuses on how to obtain processed flow cytometry data from ``FlowCal``'s Excel UI into python.
 This document assumes that the reader is familiar with ``FlowCal``'s Excel UI.
-For more information, please refer to the :doc:`Excel UI tutorial </excel_ui/howto>.
+For more information, please refer to the :doc:`Excel UI documentation </excel_ui/index>`.

 To start, navigate to the ``examples`` directory included with FlowCal, and open a ``python`` session therein.
 Then, import ``FlowCal`` as with any other python module.